opencog/atomspace-dht/README.md

 a variety of distributed hash table services.
 It provides decentralized storage of data.

-## Alpha version 0.0.1
+## Alpha version 0.0.2
-No code has been written yet.
-This is just a notice of intent.
+Almost nothing works yet.
+See the [examples](examples) for what does work.

 ### Status
 In the current implementation:
- * Nothing has been done yet.
+ * Initial impression: OpenDHT is very highly compatible with the AtomSpace in it's design philosophy!
  * This is sparked by the now-"finished" atomspace-ipfs driver, which has numerous annoying design faults due to deficiencies in the IPFS API.
 It appears that OpenDHT provides a far more usable API that is